 But despite this scheduling, since the 1990s states have begun passing legislation permitting medical marijuana use under certain circumstances.
 About 36 states and the District of Columbia currently permit “comprehensive” medical marijuana programs, which typically allow qualifying patients to access marijuana and marijuana-related products.

 Since 2012, states have also begun passing legislation permitting anyone over the age of 21 to possess and use marijuana, subject to certain limitations.
-Fifteen states and the District of Columbia currently permit recreational marijuana.
+Sixteen states and the District of Columbia currently permit recreational marijuana.
 Most of those states also have or are developing regulations for a commercial market to support recreational marijuana sales.

 Marijuana is a hemp plant of the species Cannabis sativa L., part of the genus Cannabis L. Unlike industrial hemp, however, marijuana contains appreciable amounts of delta-9-tetrahydrocannabinol (THC), a psychoactive cannabinoid– it’s the active chemical that induces a high in a user.
 The plant also contains several other, non-psychoactive cannabinoids such as “cannabidiol” (CBD).